m3047/tcp_only_forwarder/README.md

 mode is also known as _DNS over TLS_ (DoT).

 The _BIND_ (https://www.isc.org/bind/) source tree includes instructions on configuring Nginx as a TLS proxy forwarder in the `contrib/dnspriv/` directory.

+### Superpowers

+`route -n`, `iptables -n`, `everything -n`: why is that?
+Why is PTR lookup so useless I reflexively use `-n`?
+I'm trying to fix that.

+So if you're like me and you which reverse lookup were more useful, checkout [Superpowers.md](https://github.com/m3047/tcp_only_forwarder/blob/master/Superpowers.md)